 The automotive press likes what they see inside the 2012 Audi A7: a cabin that features top-notch materials that include soft leather seating and a variety of wood trim options.
-The A7 also features more cargo space than any other luxury large car, including would-be land yachts like the Cadillac DTS.
-However, passengers in the rear seat may want more head and legroom, as the A7’s attractive, coupe-like exterior does force its interior to make some concessions.
+The A7 also features more cargo space than any other luxury large car, including land yachts like the Cadillac DTS.
+However, passengers in the rear seat may want more head- and legroom, as the A7’s attractive, coupe-like exterior does force its interior occupants to make some concessions.

 - "I must complain about HD radio, however: It kept switching between HD and regular radio, but there's a delay in the feeds, so I'd occasionally miss a pitch of the Tigers game or hear the same pitch twice.
 Highly annoying." -- Automobile Magazine

 - "The 2012 Audi A7 treats four passengers to a roomy and quiet leather-clad cabin that’s neatly trimmed in aluminum-look and wood trim, with quality materials used throughout." -- Forbes

 - "The A7 Premium Plus I drove seemed almost reasonable at $66,000 as-tested, but it lacked keyless entry.
 All A7s - perhaps all Audis - should include keyless entry as well as keyless start.
 Many Nissans, Fords and even Kias are available with that feature for half the cost of the Prestige model, which is the only A7 to offer it." -- Cars.com